dvaughan79/analyticalskillsbook/README.md

-# analyticalskillsbook
+# Analytical Skills for AI and Data Science

-Code for the book Analytical Skills for AI and Data Science
+This repository includes all the code used  in the book Analytical Skills for AI and Data Science and other additional information that I might want to share.